The Testimony Trails we’ve been hiking connect directly to our Reflective Routes—those inner paths we’ve been walking, often without noticing.

 But self‑love is necessary trail gear—maybe even the very pack we carry everything in, the one True Grace lifts and helps us to bear.

-We are not what happened to us.
 And when we choose to plant our feet on the trail of relief, something shifts—inside and out—as we begin to claim what’s already been given to us.

+When you start paying attention, the terrain inside you begins to make sense.
 That slow, honest noticing is what turns confusion into clarity and mystery into meaning.

 And to begin that journey, we have to commit to a kind of self‑guided counseling—approachable, practical, and grounded.